AtomMaterialUI/material-theme-docs/docs/configuration/component-settings.md

 ### Transparent Scrollbars and Accent Scrollbars

 These options control the appearance of the scrollbars.
-Note: This feature works completely on Windows and Linux, but on Mac it is only working for non-native scrollbars (e.g. scrollbars that appear only while scrolling).
+Note: This feature works completely on Windows and Linux, but on Mac it is only working for non-native scrollbars (i.e. scrollbars that appear only while scrolling).

 *Transparent scrollbars* will add more transparency to the scrollbars and set it as the same color as the current theme's background color.
 This is adding _50% opacity_ and there is no way to change it.